b3hr4d/Colorful-VSCode-DarkPlus/README.md

 ## Credits

-Created by B3HR4D.
+Created with ❤️ by B3HR4D.
 Based on Visual Studio Code’s Dark+.

 ## License